 See?
 It’s a bit like undressing it.

-Make sure to remove the membrane from the back of the section as well.
+Make sure to remove the membrane from the back of the grapefruit segments as well.
 This can be kind of frustrating, but you don’t want to eat that, trust me.

 Pros: The advantage to this method is you get rid of that tough membrane, so you don’t have to chew it.
 Also, there is very little waste since you’re getting in there with your hands and picking everything out.